-If you are age 65 or older and you continue to work for a signatory employer, your pension benefit will be suspended and you will not be paid pension benefits during the period that you are employed.
-If you continue to work past retirement age, you will not be eligible to receive retroactive benefits.
+If you are age 65 or older and you continue to work for a signatory employer, you will be credited for the time worked but not eligible to receive retroactive benefits back to age 65.

 You must begin receiving your pension on April 1st of the calendar year that follows the year in which you reach age 701⁄2 (mandatory retirement date).
 Even if you continue to work, you should file an application with the Plan within six months after your 70th birthday.